aditya2101m/GreenScreen/README.md

 * Leaderboard Screen.
    * Allows user to compete and see the points of their friends
 * Settings Screen
    * Lets people change language, and app notification settings.
+Users can change their profile pictures and password.

 ### 3. Navigation